sustrik/libdill/man/pfx_attach_mem.md

 # DESCRIPTION

-PFX  is a message-based protocol to send binary messages prefixed by 8-byte size in network byte order.
-The protocol has no initial handshake.
-Terminal handshake is accomplished by each peer sending eight 0xFF bytes.
+PFX  is a message-based protocol to send binary messages prefixed by8-byte size in network byte order.
+The protocol has no initialhandshake.
+Terminal handshake is accomplished by each peer sending eight0xFF bytes.

-This function instantiates PFX protocol on top of the underlying protocol.
+This function instantiates PFX protocol on top of the underlyingprotocol.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **pfx_attach** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **pfx_attach** instead.

 **s**: Handle of the underlying socket.
 It must be a bytestream protocol.